ajaySingh2615/freelancing-work1/SCROLL_ANIMATIONS_PLAN.md

 ## 📝 **Implementation Notes**

-The animation system is now fully integrated into your website and includes **ALL SIX PAGES** with custom animations.
+The animation system is now fully integrated into your website and includes **ALL SEVEN PAGES** with custom animations.
 The scroll animations will:

 1. **Automatically initialize** when the page loads
-2. **Detect which page** you're on (index.php, about.php, destinations.php, resources.php, contact.php, or gallery.php)
+2. **Detect which page** you're on (index.php, about.php, destinations.php, resources.php, contact.php, gallery.php, or services.php)
 3. **Load appropriate animations** for each specific page
 4. **Trigger progressively** as users scroll through sections
 5. **Enhance user engagement** without hindering performance